 FYBS is supported by the Student Counseling Center, Student Wellness Center, Center for Addiction and Recovery, University Student Housing, Rec Sports, The Elisa Project and Women's Studies Program to help educate the campus community about healthy body image and eating disorders.

-The annual event is being held in conjunction with National Eating Disorders Awareness Week (NEDAwareness Week).
+Annual events are held in conjunction with National Eating Disorders Awareness Week (NEDAwareness Week).
 NEDAwareness Week activities are designed to combat the pressures, attitudes and behaviors that can contribute to eating disorders.

 The National Eating Disorders Association (NEDA) reports that as many as 10 million females and 1 million males in the United States struggle with an eating disorder such as anorexia or bulimia.
 Approximately 15 million more are struggling with binge eating disorder.
 A study conducted with 3500 undergraduate students at Texas Tech by graduate student, Kristin Goodheart (supervised by Jim Clopton, Ph.D. of the Psychology Department), found that approximately 1 in every 7 women and 1 in every 20 men at Texas Tech experience clinically significant symptoms of eating disorders.